notonlybutalso/tailor/README.md

 ## Usage

-To use Tailor in your projects you just need to install it as a dependency:
+To use Tailor in your project you just need to install it as a dependency:

 ```shell
 # NPM